 The historical Irvine Company dates back to 1864, and has been the master planner and master builder of the 93,000 acre Irvine Ranch since 1960.

-Irvine Company’s property portfolio exceeds 120 million square feet and includes more than 550 office buildings, 40 retail centers, 125 apartment communities and one resort, two hotels, three golf courses and five marinas primarily in Orange County, California, with one-third of the investment properties in West Los Angeles, San Diego, Silicon Valley, Chicago and New York City.
-Irvine Company is a master builder with new development in process.
+Irvine Company’s property portfolio exceeds 120 million square feet.
+It includes more than 550 office buildings, 40 retail centers, 125 apartment communities with nearly 64,000 units, one coastal resort, two hotels, three golf courses and five marinas primarily in Orange County, California, with one-third of the investment properties in West Los Angeles, San Diego, Silicon Valley, Chicago and New York City.
+Irvine Company is a master builder with new development in process including approximately 5 million square feet of commercial real estate under construction.

 Bren has led Irvine Company to set aside 57,000 acres of the original 93,000-acre Irvine Ranch as permanently protected open space and parklands.
 In 2006, much of this land was designated as a National Natural Landmark by the U.S. Department of the interior and the National Park Service.
 In 2008, it was also designated as the first California Natural Landmark by the State of California.